We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 What Should You Look for in a Rewards Debit Card?

 Great rewards will, of course, be the number one factor when deciding the best debit card to choose.
+Some may even wander if a credit or debit card for a teenager is best.

 If you want conventional unlimited cash back rewards, 1% should be the bare minimum.